-Given its relatively compact city centre, sorting through the best places to stay in Tallinn isn’t too much of a burden.
+Given its relatively compact city center, sorting through the best places to stay in Tallinn isn’t too much of a burden.
 As you’ll spend much of your day in Tallinn wandering in & around Old Town, this is the most sensible area to begin searching for your accommodations.
 Here are a couple recommended hotels…

 - Hotel Imperial: A budget-friendly pick in the heart of Old Town featuring large rooms with a classic Baltic design.
 Relax in true Northern European style with a visit to the on-site sauna & hot tub.

 - Savoy Boutique by TallinnHotels: An amazing boutique hotel decked out with Art Deco touches fused with modern elements.
 The on-site restaurant, MEKK, is a popular destination for superb Estonian & international fare.

-- Hotel Telegraff, Autograph Collection: Set in a historical building just steps from Old Town Square, this lovely 5-star hotel is among the city’s best luxury accommodations picks.
-The on-site spa is a nice touch for travellers looking for a healthy dose of relaxation.
+- Hotel Telegraff, Autograph Collection: Set in a historical building just steps from Old Town Square, this lovely 5-star hotel is among the city’s top luxury accommodations picks.
+The on-site spa is a nice touch for travelers looking for a healthy dose of relaxation.